dot4msc/bitbeat/README.md

 # beatbit
-Gamified, pixel art style beat store app for the amateur musicians and producers.
+Gamified, beat store app for the amateur musicians and producers.